-Proper Information Security Controls should be applied to each of the seven layers of the network stack as illustrated by the OSI 7-Layer Model, and at every logical layer of the organization as well.
+Proper Information Security Controls should be applied to each of the seven layers of the network stack as illustrated by the OSI 7-Layer Model9, and at every logical layer of the organization as well.
 With this in mind, the tools and methodologies used are critical to the effectiveness and accuracy of the Security and Vulnerability Assessments being performed.

-Many Managed Service Providers (MSPs) use a product called “Network Detective” by Rapid Fire Tools to perform various “Security and Technology Assessments”.
+Many Managed Service Providers (MSPs) use a product called “Network Detective” by Rapid Fire Tools6 to perform various “Security and Technology Assessments”.
 In addition to Network Detective, our Security Professionals at ITNS Consulting use additional security specific auditing and reporting tools that are recognized standards in the Information Security Industry such as:

-- Nessus Professional,
+- Nessus Professional3,

-- OpenVAS Network Vulnerability Scanner,
+- OpenVAS Network Vulnerability Scanner4,